jdegoes/jdegoes.github.io/_posts/2019-12-22-fp-glossary.md

 **Imperative Programming**. _Imperative programming_ is a style of programming in which solutions are constructed from step-by-step instructions, where later instructions can depend on the result of previous instructions.
 In procedural programming, imperative programming is typically done with side-effecting statements, whereas in functional programming, imperative programming is typically done with _monads_.

+**Indexed Monad**.
+An _indexed monad_ is a generalization of `Monad` for highly polymorphic data types having multiple type parameters, which form ordinary `Monad` instances for any possible choice of the extra type parameters.
+Indexed monads allow increased type precision, and allow operations that cannot be expressed with non-indexed monads.
+Examples of indexed monads included indexed state and `RIO` (in Haskell), and `ZIO` (in Scala).

 **Indirection**. _Indirection_ is any programming language feature (interfaces, type classes, records of functions, module definitions) that allows multiple implementations of some required functionality to be defined and provided to code that requires these capabilities.
 Indirection facilitates testability, code reuse, and modularity, both in functional programming, and in other paradigms.

 **Isomorphism**.
 An _isomorphism_ is an equivalence between two data types that have the same information.
 An isomorphism is defined by two functions: one to translate from the first data type to the second; and one to translate from the second data type to the first.
 These functions must satisfy "roundtrip" laws in order for them to form an isomorphism, which demonstrate the two representations contain the same information.
 In functional programming, many things are considered equal _up to isomorphism_.
 For example, `(A, Unit)` and `A` are _equal up to isomorphism_, meaning these two different types have the same information.